Ezinw/TLD-StealthBow/README.md

 A mod for The Long Dark to set the skill level required for firing a bow while crouched.

+This mod is not needed if using Skill Adjustment.

 Requirements:
 - [The Long Dark](https://www.thelongdark.com/) (Game version 2.27)
 - [MelonLoader](https://github.com/LavaGang/MelonLoader/) (0.6.1)